 LHA is based on the rent levels for the area in which you want to live and on the number of people that live with you.
-There is no change to the entitlement rules as these are still based on a person's income, savings and proof of rent.
+To find out the LHA rent levels that apply to you and your postcode visit the Direct Gov website.

 How to apply